thecocode/blog-a-thon/README.md

 ## 😃 About
 CoCode has collaborated with Hashnode to bring you a monthly blogging challenge: **Blog-a-thon**

-For March, write a blog, in either or all of the following four tracks namely,
+For March, write a blog, in one or more of the following four tracks namely,

 - **Linux**
 - **Development**